-There is a national capacity building strategy in relation to World Heritage conservation, protection and management but there are some deficiencies in its implementation
+There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis

 10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.
+There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners.